 RRHA must examine the proposed site before the proposal selection date.
-If the units to be assisted already exist, RRHA must inspect all the units before the proposal selection date, and must determine whether the units substantially comply with UPCS-V. To qualify as existing housing, units must substantially comply with UPCS-V on the proposal selection date.
-However, RRHA may not execute the HAP contract until the units fully comply with UPCS-V, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-V inspection as a result of only non-life-threatening conditions, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-V inspection as a result of only non-life-threatening conditions, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-V inspection as a result of only non-life-threatening conditions, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-V inspection as a result of only non-life-threatening conditions, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-V inspection as a result of only non-life-threatening conditions.
+If the units to be assisted already exist, RRHA must inspect all the units before the proposal selection date, and must determine whether the units substantially comply with UPCS-VNSPIRE.
+To qualify as existing housing, units must substantially comply with UPCS-VNSPIRE on the proposal selection date.
+However, RRHA may not execute the HAP contract until the units fully comply with UPCS-VNSPIRE, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-VNSPIRE inspection as a result of only non-life-threatening conditions.